iterative/dvc.org/content/blog/2022-06-27-using-gcp-remotes-in-dvc.md

 dataset with DVC commands.
 We’ll be working with
 [this repo](https://github.com/iterative/stale-model-example) if you want an example to play with.
-By the time you finish, you should be able to create this setup for any machine learning project using an GCP remote.
+By the time you finish, you should be able to create this setup for any machine learning project using a GCP remote.

 ## Set up a GCP storage bucket